The acronym, PSAT, sounds so similar to the familiar abbreviation SAT. How much do they have in common, and how do they differ?

 They both include sections in reading, writing and language, math without a calculator, and math with a calculator.

-Within these sections, some questions for both tests also overlap with other academic topics, such as science, history, social studies, and U.S. and world literature.
+Within these sections, some questions for both tests also overlap with other academic topics, such as science, history, and U.S. and world literature.

 PSAT versus SAT